 This level of transaction logging within every application provides more than enough information to build a usage pattern and even apply ML or AI to the dataset to find anomalies before they are discovered by external auditors.
 These anomalies could be anything from a clerk in one department requesting results from another department or an ex-husband trying to look up his ex-wife’s bank balance.

-This type of tracing is invaluable to security and compliance teams when it comes to passing routine audits.
+This type of tracing is invaluable to security, cloud and compliance teams when it comes to passing routine audits.
 There are other types of tracing that apply in a security context, but those are much more focused on defect and performance tracking.

 |Consideration 4: Principle of Least Privilege|